Updated May 21

 In short, because there was no money missing or embezzled.
 The cash crunch the agency appeared to have found itself in was because top accounting employees thought they couldn’t spend a certain class of money called restricted funds on other agency purposes.
 The agency did come close to running out of money, but only because its internal accounting system was so old and complicated that nobody inside the agency had a good picture of all the finances.

 “This was a problem that over a period of years got worse and worse,” Attorney General Mike Hunter said at a Thursday news conference.
 “There’s actually been a succession of CFOs (chief financial officers) that the Department of Health has hired, and those employees moved on in a very short period of time.
 You’ve got multiple years, you don’t have good leadership, you’ve got archaic systems.
-An individual comes in and looks at the mess and decides its insolvent, but they really don’t the ability to look at the mess because you have so many accounts and such poor financial management.”
+An individual comes in and looks at the mess and decides its insolvent, but they really don’t have the ability to look at the mess because you have so many accounts and such poor financial management.”

 Q: What will happen to the almost 200 health department employees who lost their jobs?